Root-finding with Implicit Deflation: Concurrent Root-finding

+\begin{remark} We recalled that Newton's iterations can compute most of the roots of a fixed polynomial but not all of them.
+Seeking the remaining, wild roots, we applied the iterations to a number of related polynomial.
+This recipe can be immediately extended to application of Ehrlich's, Weierstrass's or another fixed iterative root-finder to a variety of polynomials linked to an input polynomial.
+Furthermore we can extend this idea to concurrent application of a number of iterative root-finders to such a variety of polynomials, and one can perform computations on a number of processors with minimal need for their communication and synchronization. \end{remark}

-\begin{remark} The Weierstrass's, Ehrlich's, and some other functional iterations, e.g., the Gauss-Seidel's and Werner's accelerated variations of the Ehrlich's and Weierstrass's iterations (cf. \cite{BR14} and \cite{W82}), converge very fast empirically, but formal support of this empirical observation is a well-known challenge.
+\begin{remark} Weierstrass's and Ehrlich's functional iterations, as well as their Gauss-Seidel's and Werner's accelerated variations (cf. \cite{BR14} and \cite{W82}) converge very fast empirically, but formal support of this empirical observation is a well-known challenge.
 Can we facilitate obtaining such a support if we allow random maps of the variable $x$, e.g., if we apply these iterations to the polynomials $v_{a,b,c}(z)$ of (\ref{eqvabc}) for random choice of the parameters $a$, $b$, and $c$?
-For example, initialization of Newton's iterations at a set of points $\{c+r\exp(\phi_j{\bf i})$ of a circle $\{x:~|x-c|=r\}$ on the complex plane for $j=1,\dots,s$ can be equivalently interpreted as the application of these iterations at a single point $y=c$ to a set of polynomials $p_j(y)$ obtained from $p(x)$ via the linear maps $y\leftarrow x-r\exp(\phi_j{\bf i})$, $j=1,\dots,s$. \end{remark}
+For example, initialization of Newton's iterations at a set of points $\{c+r\exp(\phi_j{\bf i})$, $j=1,\dots,s$, of a circle $\{x:~|x-c|=r\}$ on the complex plane can be equivalently interpreted as the application of these iterations at a single point $y=c$ to a set of polynomials $p_j(y)$ obtained from $p(x)$ via the linear maps $y\leftarrow x-r\exp(\phi_j{\bf i})$, $j=1,\dots,s$. \end{remark}